MicrosoftDocs/sql-docs/docs/big-data-cluster/reference-azdata-sql.md

 [!INCLUDE[tsql-appliesto-ssver15-xxxx-xxxx-xxx](../includes/tsql-appliesto-ssver15-xxxx-xxxx-xxx.md)]

-The following article provides reference for the `sql` commands in the `azdata` tool.
+The following article provides reference for the `sql` shell in the `azdata` tool.
 For more information about other `azdata` commands, see [azdata reference](reference-azdata.md).

 ## Commands